 You’ll notice that the FFT function I’m using in the code snippets is called

-For an N point input signal this is going to yield (N/2) + 1 points which represent the frequency weightings of the components, from 0 to N/2 Hz.
+An N point input signal will yield (N/2) + 1 point output signal which represents the weightings of the frequency components, from 0 to N/2 Hz.
 Specifically, the

 rfft will output a signal composed of complex numbers, the real component of which represents the amplitude of the cosine waves, and the imaginary component representing the amplitude of the sine waves.